ipazc/nanoblocks/docs/source/tutorial/getting_started.rst

         Amount: 0.000040000000000000000000000000
         Local date: 1970-01-01 01:00:00+01:00

-Every Block is wrapped inside the class derived from :class:`Block <nanoblocks.block.block.Block>`, which can in turn be a :class:`BlockSend <nanoblocks.block.block_send.BlockSend>`, a :class:`BlockReceive <nanoblocks.block.block_receive.BlockReceive>` or a :class:`BlockState <nanoblocks.block.block_send.BlockState>`.
+Every Block is wrapped inside the class derived from :class:`Block <nanoblocks.block.block.Block>`, which can in turn be a :class:`BlockSend <nanoblocks.block.block_send.BlockSend>`, a :class:`BlockReceive <nanoblocks.block.block_receive.BlockReceive>` or a :class:`BlockState <nanoblocks.block.block_state.BlockState>`.
 The main difference between each `block` implementation is the arrangement of the fields and the way they are displayed when printed.

 Check the block docs to know what methods and attributes are available for each.